Struct EntityCommands

 pub unsafe fn try_insert_by_id<T: Send + 'static>( &mut self, component_id: ComponentId, value: T, ) -> &mut Self

-Attempts to add a dynamic component to an entity.
+Adds a dynamic Component to the entity.

 §Safety